 Verification that the vehicle is properly integrated in the composition of the train where it is intended to operate taking into account its SMS and TSI OPE.

 The new elements introduced in the Interoperability Directive in relation to route compatibility needed to be also integrated in TSI OPE.
 Two parts of TSI OPE have been modified to take into account this legal evolution: 4.2.2.5 on train composition and Appendix D on the elements the IM has to deliver to the RU for the train compatibility over the route intended for operation.
-Due to the complexity of the topic and the effect of it on different pieces of legislation (on top of TSI OPE, TSI LOC&PAS, TSI WAG, TSI CCS together with Decisions on RINF and ERATV are also affected), a specific WP has been created to specifically deal with this issue.
+Due to the complexity of the topic and the effect of it on different pieces of legislation (on top of TSI OPE, TSI LOC&PAS, TSI WAG, TSI CCS together with Decisions on RINF and ERATV are also affected), a dedicated WP has been created to specifically deal with this issue.

 The changes necessary are explained in the final report accompanying the recommendation linked to the revision of TSI LOC&PAS.